1The “Canadian dream”: myth or reality?

 Is my temporary resident status going to be an issue for employers?

-The Working Holiday Visa is a flexible work permit—that’s why it’s so popular!
-For 12 or 24 months (depending on their citizenship), WHV holders can work anywhere in Canada and for any employer.
+The Working Holiday permit is a flexible work permit—that’s why it’s so popular!
+For 12 or 24 months (depending on your citizenship), you can work anywhere in Canada and for any employer with a Working Holiday permit.

-However, WHV holders are temporary residents and this can raise a red flag for some employers, who can assume you won’t be committed to the job or are more likely to quit on short notice.
-Employers hiring for a permanent position may want to take a pass on candidates with a WHV, while those hiring casual employees or temp staff may be more open-minded.
-If given the chance, you can always explain there are visa options available, including permanent residence status, that could help you stay in Canada.
+However, you will be a temporary resident on a Working Holiday permit.
+This can be a red flag for some employers, who may assume you won’t be committed to the job or are more likely to quit on short notice.
+Employers hiring for a permanent position may want to pass on candidates with a Working Holiday permit, while those hiring casual employees or temp staff may be more open-minded.
+If given the chance, you can always explain there are visa options available, including permanent residency, that could help you stay longer in Canada.

 Do I have to find a job before I arrive?

-Even if a few WHV holders secure a phone interview before arriving, most travellers only start their job search once they’re in Canada.
+Even if a few secure an interview before arriving, most travellers only start their job search once they’re in Canada.
 First, employers often need to fill the position quickly and you’ll have to be available as soon as possible, if not right away.
-Second, most prospective employers would rather deal with a landed immigrant, i.e. a temporary or permanent resident who is already in Canada with a valid work permit, a SIN and a Canadian address.
+Second, most prospective employers would rather deal with you in person, i.e. already in Canada with a valid work permit, a Social Insurance Number (SIN) and a Canadian address.

 You can always test the market before coming to Canada, but don’t be discouraged if you don’t hear back from prospective employers or if you’re told to contact them again after you arrive.